Deploy to Azure App Service

 <your registry or username>/<image name>:<tag>and complete the tag action.
 For example, new image name for ACR would be 'mainacr.azurecr.io/webapp6:latest' and for Docker Hub it would be 'myusername/webapp6:latest'.

-The newly tagged image will show up in the Docker view under the registry that the image tag points to.
+The image will show up in the Docker view under the registry that the image tag points to.
 Select this image and choose Push.
+If the image has not yet been tagged, you will be prompted to choose a registry to push to, and the image will be tagged based on the selection.

 Once the push command is completed.
 Refresh the registry node where the image is pushed to and the uploaded image will show up.